-1. WWOOF at an Ecoconscious Farm
+1. WWOOF at an Eco-Conscious Farm

-WWOOF, or World Wide Opportunities on Organic Farms, is an organization made up of a loosely-connected network of host farms and volunteers in just about every country around the globe.
+WWOOF, or World Wide Opportunities on Organic Farms, is an organization made up of a loosely connected network of host farms and volunteers in just about every country around the globe.
 As a WWOOF volunteer (“WWOOFer”), you’ll help a farm — usually small-scale and family-owned — by offering your labor in exchange for room and board.
 Host farms vary incredibly from country to country and farm to farm, but you’ll be able to look for one that meets your desires.
 Many adhere to the principles of permaculture, in varying degrees.
 Wherever you end up, you will learn something about the world’s broken food systems while meeting interesting and innovative people committed to fixing them.

 2. Plant Trees with the Arbor Day Foundation

 Trees are like nature’s superhero.
-According to the Arbor Day Foundation, trees help combat climate change, clean pollutants from the air, produce oxygen, reduce pollution caused by water runoff, prevent soil erosion, provide vital wildlife habitats, save us energy by providing cooling and shade, and even reduce violence in urban neighborhoods.
+According to the Arbor Day Foundation, trees help combat Climate change, clean pollutants from the air, produce oxygen, reduce Pollution caused by water runoff, prevent soil erosion, provide vital wildlife habitats, save us energy by providing cooling and shade, and even reduce violence in urban neighborhoods.
 That’s pretty incredible.
 Get involved in the tree-planting movement by organizing a tree-planting party (here’s a great guide on how to plant trees properly), or see if your city or town is already part of Arbor Day’s Tree City USA network and, if so, help strengthen the movement.

 3. Become a Volunteer Trekking Guide

 Sound too good to be true?
 We thought so too, at first.
 But turns out there are plenty of organizations, all over the world, that seek volunteer tour guides to lead eco-conscious expeditions through beautiful natural landscapes.
 If you’re an outdoor enthusiast with experience in things like first aid and backpacking safety, this may be your dream adventure.
 So how does this help the environment?
 In addition to showcasing the natural beauty of a nature haven, non-profit eco-tour organizations use the money they make from eco-tourism treks to pay for environmental education programs, advocacy, or land restoration in their community.
-Some organizations to check out: Sonati Tours in Nicaragua, Condor Trekkers in Bolivia and the American Hiking Society right here in the USA.
+Some organizations to check out: Sonati Tours in Nicaragua, Condor Trekkers in Bolivia, and the American Hiking Society right here in the USA.

 4. Help Out on an Urban Farm

 If you live in a city, spending some time helping out on an urban farm can be a wonderful way to get the nature fix you need.
 Most accept individuals or groups, for a one-time gig or on a regular basis.
-You’ll do anything from planting, weeding and pruning to greeting visitors or selling fresh produce at a farmer’s market.
-Non-profit community farms often focus their efforts on educating communities about food systems and nutritious diets, sustainable farming practices and giving back to the community.
-As such, they’ll often sponsor educational programs for at-risk youth and donate fresh, nutritious food to low-income families.
+You’ll do anything from planting, weeding, and pruning to greeting visitors or selling fresh produce at a farmer’s market.
+Non-profit community farms often focus their efforts on educating communities about food systems and nutritious diets, sustainable farming practices, and giving back to the community.
+As such, they’ll often sponsor educational programs for at-risk youth and Donate fresh, nutritious food to low-income families.

 5. Find a Local River Cleanup

-While this might not seem like the most innovative ways to bring about environmental change, it’s one of the most rewarding.
+While this might not seem like the most innovative way to bring about environmental change, it’s one of the most rewarding.
 Since there are no government agencies regularly responsible for cleaning trash from a river, it will usually only happen if a community gets involved.
 Removing trash can make a river safer for wildlife and humans and improve water quality while protecting aquatic habitats.
 According to the EPA, as many as 2 million seabirds are killed every year due to debris ingestion and entanglement.
 Another 100,000 marine mammals are killed annually from the same cause.
-While ultimately preventing pollution in the first place is a better solution, most of us don’t want to sit around and wait while our waterways become trash pits.
+While ultimately preventing Pollution in the first place is a better solution, most of us don’t want to sit around and wait while our waterways become trash pits.
 You can join a locally-sponsored cleanup or find a National River Cleanup through American Rivers.
 Or look for your local Riverkeeper chapter and sign up!